 Those that ventured to Idaho found a land rich with precious metals and gemstones.
 Mining towns popped up from the Idaho panhandle down to the Nevada border during a mining boom that would taper off in the early 1900s.

 Take a trip back in time with a visit to any of these Idaho ghost towns.

 Burke & the Sierra Silver Mine | Wallace and the surrounding area

 Once rich with precious metals, Wallace and the nearby deserted mining town of Burke are proof of a tumultuous past.
 Take a ride back to the 1800s and Wallace’s booming mining industry on the Sierra Silver Mine Tour.
-During your tour, you’ll about Idaho’s mining roots and be treated to stories and reenactments from a cast of characters straight out of the past.
+During your tour, you’ll learn about Idaho’s mining roots and be treated to stories and reenactments from a cast of characters straight out of the past.

 Burgdorf | Near McCall

 Located 30 miles north of McCall, the once-bustling town of Burgdorf has made a name for itself as a beloved and sought-after hot springs destination.
 This community dates back to 1862 and surprisingly, many of the mining community’s early buildings are still intact.
 A small number of rustic cabins are available for overnight stays.

 Settled in the late 1880s and later abandoned, historic Chesterfield offers a snapshot of pioneer life during that time.
 Located between Lava Hot Springs and Soda Springs in southeastern Idaho, this restored town showcases rural agriculture on the frontier.
 Visit Memorial Day through Labor Day for a guided or self-guided tour of the old mercantile, the amusement hall, and other preserved homes.

 Bayhorse, Bonanza and Custer | Land of the Yankee Fork State Park and Challis